jckuri/DeepRL-Continuous-Control/Report.md

 ## Plot of Rewards

-The Q-Nework was trained for 706 episodes.
+The DDPG Agent was trained for `168` episodes.
 In each episode, the agent is trained from the begining to the end of the simulation.
 Some episodes are larger and some episodes are shorter, depending when the ending condition of each episode appears.
 Each episode has many iterations.
-In each iteration, the Q-Network is trained with `BATCH_SIZE=64` experience tuples (SARS).
+In each iteration, the Q-Network is trained with `BATCH_SIZE=128` experience tuples (SARS).

 ```
-Episode 100	Average Score: 0.96
+Episode 100	Average Score: 8.74
-Episode 200	Average Score: 4.39
-Episode 300	Average Score: 7.77
-Episode 400	Average Score: 10.41
-Episode 500	Average Score: 12.49
-Episode 600	Average Score: 14.25
-Episode 700	Average Score: 14.91
-Episode 706	Average Score: 15.07
+Episode 168	Average Score: 30.01
-Environment solved in 606 episodes!
-Average Score: 15.07
+Environment solved in 168 episodes!
+Average Score: 30.01
 ```

-The rubric asks to obtain an average score of 13 for 100 episodes.
-I increased that value to 15.
-As a result, the Q-Network achieved an average score greater than 15 in 706 episodes of training.
+The rubric asks to obtain an average score of 30 for 100 episodes.
 The best model was saved.
 In the graph, the blue lines connect the scores in each episode.
 Whereas the red lines connect the average scores in each episode.

 ![Plot of rewards (training)](/images/plot-of-rewards-training.png)

 After training, the saved model was loaded and tested for 20 episodes.
 Here are the results of such testing.
-You can see that on average, the scores are greater than 15.
+You can see that on average, the scores are greater than 30.
 In the graph, the blue lines connect the scores in each episode.

 ![Plot of rewards (testing)](/images/plot-of-rewards-testing.png)